magdevelopment/DioStageHostSelector/README.md

 final widget = StageHostSelectorComponent.buildIndicator(context);
 ```

-3. When creating Dio add interceptor and proxy handler:
+3. When creating Dio, configure it by:
 ```dart
 if (kDebugMode) {
     StageHostSelectorComponent.configureDio(dio);